-16.1 Where You are to give a Presentation through a Webinar, the following conditions shall also apply:
+16.1 Where You are to give a Presentation through a Webinar at a Webinar or an Event recorded by or on behalf of ICAEW, the following conditions shall also apply:

-(a) We shall be responsible for recording and production of the Webinar;
+- We shall be responsible for recording the Event or Webinar and producing the Recording;

-(b) We shall be under no obligation to deliver the Webinar within any specified period of time but We shall endeavour to have it available within the timeframe indicated in the Brief, if any;
+- We shall be under no obligation to deliver the Webinar or make the Recording available within any specified period of time but We shall endeavour to have it available within the timeframe indicated in the Brief, if any;

-(c) We will be the owner of the copyright in the sound recording and film of the Webinar;
+- We will be the owner of the copyright in the sound recording and film of the Recording;

-(d) You consent to Your voiceover and/or performance being recorded and included in the Webinar;
+- You agree to Your voiceover and/or performance being recorded and included in the Recording;

 17.1 This Agreement and the Brief constitute the entire agreement between You and Us and supersedes and extinguish all previous drafts, agreements, arrangements and understandings between Us, whether written or oral, relating to its subject matter.
 Each party agrees that they do not rely on, and shall have no remedies in respect of, any representation or warranty (whether made innocently or negligently) that is not set out in this Agreement or the Brief.